opencomponents/oc-template-preact/README.md

 - The oc-client-browser is extended and will now expose all the available react-component at `oc.preactComponents[bundleHash]`
 - You can register an event handler within the [oc.events](https://github.com/opentable/oc/wiki/Browser-client#oceventsoneventname-callback) system for the the `oc:componentDidMount` event.
 The event will be fired immediately after the react app is mounted.
 - You can register an event handler within the [oc.events](https://github.com/opentable/oc/wiki/Browser-client#oceventsoneventname-callback) system for the the `oc:cssDidMount` event.
 The event will be fired immediately after the style tag will be added to the active DOM tree.

-### externals

-Externals are not bundled when packaging and publishing the component, for better size taking advantage of externals caching.
-OC will make sure to provide them at Server-Side & Client-Side rendering time for you.

-- React
-- ReactDOM

 ### features